-John K. Allen Dr. Allen, 57, has been a member of our board of directors since April 2002.
-Dr. Allen was a partner of West Falmouth Associates, LLC, a business consulting firm specializing in strategy and organizational effectiveness, from August 2004 until his retirement in December 2008.
+John K. Allen Dr. Allen, 55, has been a member of our board of directors since April 2002.
+Dr. Allen has been a partner of West Falmouth Associates, LLC, a firm specializing in strategy and organizational effectiveness, since August 2004.
 From 2001 to 2004, Dr. Allen was the chairman, president and chief executive officer of Lawrence R. McCoy & Co., Inc., a privately held wholesale distributor of fencing, flooring, specialty building material and industrial wood components.
 Previously, Dr. Allen was a principal of Allen Associates, a national management consulting practice, and an executive with WPI Group, Inc., a manufacturer of power conversion products, hand-held terminals and computers, and related software products.
 Dr. Allen is also a director of WICN, a non-profit public radio station.
-We believe Dr. Allen's qualifications to serve on our board of directors include his knowledge of operations and organizational acumen.
-Francis L. McKone Mr. McKone, 75, has been a member of our board of directors since March 1998.
+Francis L. McKone Mr. McKone, 73, has been a member of our board of directors since March 1998.
 Mr. McKone was chairman of the board of Albany International Corp., a worldwide supplier of paper machine fabrics, from 1998 until his retirement in 2001.
 He also served as the chief executive officer of Albany International Corp. from 1993 to 2000 and as its president from 1984 to 1998.
-Mr. McKone is currently a trustee of the Rensselaer Polytechnic Institute.
-Mr. McKone also served as a director of Albany International Corp. during the last five years.
-We believe Mr. McKone's qualifications to serve on our board of directors include his extensive experience in the paper industry, as well as his proven leadership and knowledge of operations as the former chief executive officer of a large public company.
+Mr. McKone is currently a trustee and member of the finance committee of the Rensselaer Polytechnic Institute, a member of the advisory board of the College of Engineering at the University of Massachusetts, Lowell, and a trustee of Assumption College in Worcester, Massachusetts.
+Director Whose Term Will Expire in 2010 William A. Rainville Mr. Rainville, 66, has been our president and chief executive officer since our incorporation in 1991, a member of our board of directors since 1992, and chairman of our board of directors since August 2001.
+Mr. Rainville was chief operating officer, recycling and resource recovery, of Thermo Electron Corporation (now named Thermo Fisher Scientific Inc., "Thermo"), a manufacturer of high-tech instrumentation, from 1998 until our spinoff from Thermo in August 2001.
+He joined Thermo in 1972 and also served previously as a senior vice president and vice president.
+Prior to joining Thermo, he held positions at Drott Manufacturing, Paper Industry Engineering and Sterling Pulp and Paper.